robinrendle/react-css-modules-boilerplate/README.md

 # Static React and CSS Modules

-A React and CSS Modules project that generates static markup for tiny websites.
+A React, Webpack and CSS Modules project that generates static markup.
 All markup is generated in `/build` from `/src`.
 If you’re interested in learning more about the inner workings of this project you can check out the tutorial on CSS-Tricks:

 📕 [CSS Modules and React](https://css-tricks.com/css-modules-part-3-react/) 📕